How Often Should You Clean Your Fridge?

 As one of the most commonly used appliances in your kitchen, the fridge takes a beating.
 Food gets spilled, leftovers get forgotten and half bottles of condiments start to take over every shelf.
-Read on to find out how often you should clean your fridge, plus our best tips for a pristine icebox.
+Read on to find out how often to clean your fridge, plus the best tips from our kitchen cleaning guide for a pristine icebox.

 - To avoid yucky surfaces and bad smells, wipe down the trays and drawers of the fridge at least weekly.
 It’s a good idea to get in the habit of removing old food and wiping down the interior of your fridge before grocery shopping each week.
 If your fridge still smells funky, try these deodorizing tips.

 - Clean the exterior of your fridge every couple of days.
-Use your favorite cleaner to remove finger smudges and other spots, paying close attention to the door handles.
+Use one of our recommended Amazon cleaning products to remove finger smudges and other spots, paying close attention to the door handles.

 - The top of the fridge.
 This area sometimes becomes a dumping ground for random items and a dust bunny haven.